Open by Design · Community-driven

 RFCs & decisions on GitHub →

-The project starts within the Cloud Native Conference context and the existing CCC community.
-The goal is to consolidate experience and evolve it openly in public.
+The project started within the Cloud Native Conference context and the existing CCC community.
+The goal: consolidate real-world experience and evolve it openly in public.

 Sessions & BoFs

-Exchange at conferences — talks, panels, and Birds-of-a-Feather sessions.
+Exchange at conferences — talks, panels, and Birds-of-a-Feather sessions where engineers share real challenges and patterns.

 Workshops

-Hands-on workshops on maturity models, scoring, and practical implementation.
+Hands-on workshops on maturity models, scoring, and practical implementation — turning framework concepts into engineering practice.

 Roadmap & RFC sessions

-Public sessions on the roadmap and open RFC drafts.
+Public sessions on the roadmap and open RFC drafts — anyone can attend, comment, and shape what gets built next.

 How you can contribute